-- Primary school pupils achieving level 4 or above in reading, writing and maths is 81% (increased by 2%) - 7% increase in primary schools judged by Ofsted as good or better. - Secondary pupils achieving 5 GCSEs A to C is 57.6% (which is 1.4% higher than national average) - 81% of Secondary Schools are judged by Ofsted as good or better. - Over 2,000 new school places will be created enabled by the investment in 2016/17
+- Primary school pupils achieving level 4 or above in reading, writing and maths is 81% (increased by 2%) - 7% increase in primary schools judged by Ofsted as good or better. - Secondary pupils achieving 5 GCSEs A\ to C is 57.6% (which is 1.4% higher than national average) - 81% of Secondary Schools are judged by Ofsted as good or better. - Over 2,000 new school places will be created enabled by the investment in 2016/17

 The DSG of £539m in 2016/17 is a ring-fenced grant from the Department for Education, of which the majority is passed through to schools and the remainder kept by the Council to fund education support services to all schools across Essex.
-The 2016/17 DSG budget is due to be presented to Schools Forum.
+The 2016/17 DSG budget was presented and approved at Schools Forum in January.